thedittmer/rss-reader/README.md

 - `r` to view recommended articles
 - Sort by relevance or date using `s`
 - Quick navigation with `o[number]` to open specific articles
+- `e` to export recommendations to Google Sheets

 ### Managing Interests